 The last few days I have been “living” inside the documentary film “Ordinary Fascism” by Mikhail Romm.
 No, I do not study the problems of the spread of fascism in Europe or elsewhere.
 Even today, I am not interested in the internal essence of this phenomenon.

-The feeling of a sudden move to Italy or Germany of the 30s arose even after the viewing of rallies dedicated to the Northern Territory Day, which is celebrated in Japan annually on February 7.
+The feeling of a sudden move to Italy or Germany in the 30s arose even after watching rallies dedicated to the Day of the Northern Territories, which is celebrated in Japan annually on February 7.

 The feeling of plagiarism of Mikhail Romm’s shots may have come from my lack of knowledge of the Japanese language.
 Looking through the speeches of supporters of the idea of the return of the Kuril Islands, probably from their emotionality, one involuntarily recalls the Duce and the Fuhrer at the time of their highest popularity.

 You are probably waiting for a traditional story about who and when discovered the Kuril Islands, where did the Ainu and others, many times voiced, stories about the Kuril Islands.
 Alas, I will disappoint.
 I’ll disappoint just because there is so much written about it that any reader who is interested can easily get an answer to any question in this region.